Installing OpenVAS (GVM) on CentOS 7

 Now, we need to enable the redis service so it starts after future reboots.
 We’ll also start/restart the service.

 systemctl enable redis && systemctl restart redis

-Run openvas-setup and accept rsync as your default.
-This can take a while so be patient.
+Run ‘openvas-setup’ and accept rsync as your default.
+This command may seem out of place (as it still references openvas), but for some reason the developers decided not to rename it.
+At any rate, this can take a while so be patient.
+It is downloading GBs worth of data.
+In addition, after the feeds are downloaded, there are times where you think the installer is hung… It’s not!
+Just be patient and grab a soda or coffee!
 While I didn’t have any issues with the downloads, others have reported their rsync process stops during setup.
 If this happens, just run openvas-setup again.
 Also, just a reminder that rsync uses TCP port 873 so you may have to allow it outbound in your egress firewall rules and/or configure it to work with your proxy server.

 Note: If you get the error below when running openvas-setup, go back to the very first ‘sed’ command in this tutorial to disable SELinux.
 Don’t forget to reboot when you’re done.

 Openvas Setup, Version: 4.01 Error: Selinux is set to (Enforcing) selinux must be disabled in order to use openvas exiting....